- Energy Justice Platform

 See our newest powerpoint on waste and energy solutions, with some great news on solar and wind becoming cheaper than fossil fuels!

 We can meet all of our electricity needs and nearly all of our transportation and heating sector needs without burning anything: through the use of conservation, efficiency, wind, solar and energy storage.
 The only sectors where select burnable fuels might be necessary are in planes, boats and certain industrial heating applications.

-A December 2012 study from the University of Delaware has determined that renewables could economically fully power a utility scale electric grid 99.9% of the time by 2030 - and without government subsidies, if the proper mix is implemented.
-We can meet our energy needs with conservation, efficiency, wind, solar and energy storage... and it'll be reliable and cheaper than our status quo.
+A December 2012 study from the University of Delaware has determined that wind, solar and energy storage could economically fully power a utility scale electric grid with 99.9% reliability by 2030 - cheaply and without government subsidies, if the proper mix is implemented.
 See the press release or the full study.

-The potential for 100% clean energy has also been documented worldwide for all energy (electricity, heating and transportation) in 2009 and 2011 studies out of Stanford University, which you can find in more detail here: http://www.stanford.edu/group/efmh/jacobson/Articles/I/susenergy2030.html
+The potential for 100% clean energy has also been documented worldwide for all energy (electricity, heating and transportation) in 2009 and 2011 studies out of Stanford University, which you can find in more detail here.
+State-by-state plans available at the Solutions Project.

 These studies say it can be done by 2030, but with enough political will and a shifting of subsidies from dirty energy and militarism to clean solutions, it can likely be done much sooner.

 When it comes to materials management, the simplified solution can be summed up as the three R's --